 18) That the enforcement of regulatory or other mandates by outside parties shall be customized and collaborative rather than punitive;

-19) That punitive measures, where necessary, shall be taken only against known or suspected culprits in order to avoid the weakening of enforcement effectiveness and the wasting of resources where enforcement is not necessary due to demonstrated willingness and determination to comply;
+19) That punitive measures, where necessary, shall be taken only against known or suspected culprits in order to avoid the weakening of enforcement effectiveness and the wasting of resources where enforcement is not necessary as a result of demonstrated willingness and determination to ensure consumer protection;

 20) That applicable evaluation programs shall use reality-based risk assessment processes, and that evaluating bodies or auditors shall not engage in commercial competitiveness that weakens the trustworthiness and usefulness of evaluation results.

-Please vote in support of this 22 point motion.
+Please vote in support of this 23-point motion.
 Your vote counts.
 Simply state: “I support this motion” in the space for comments below.
 You may include your name, company and country if you wish.